abylaikhanm/abylaikhanm.github.io/_pages/about.md

 Hi, my name is Abylaikhan Mukhamejanov.
 I’m a third-year Mechanical Engineering student at Lehigh University with experience in mechanical design, manufacturing, and robotics.
 Thank you for visiting my page.

 For the past two years, I’ve been conducting research on bio-inspired underwater propulsion systems 🌊 under Dr. Moored, where I design and build experimental robotic setups and develop control systems for fluid–structure interaction studies.
+In summer 2026, I conducted research at the **Lauder Laboratory, Harvard University** 🐟, studying fish swimming and vortex wake dynamics with Dr. George Lauder using particle image velocimetry and motion-tracking methods.
 I serve as the Structures Lead for Lehigh’s first NASA CubeSat Launch Initiative project 🚀, leading the mechanical design of our nanosatellite and contributing to over $200K in raised funding.
 I’m also part of the Formula SAE team 🏎️, working on suspension and composite structures.

 These experiences strengthened my skills in: